neoforged/Documentation/docs/entities/renderer.md

     }

     @Override
-    public void render(PoseStack poseStack, MultiBufferSource bufferSource, int packedLight, MyEntityRenderState renderState, float yRot, float xRot) {
+    public void submit(PoseStack poseStack, SubmitNodeCollector collector, int lightCoords, MyEntityRenderState renderState, float yRot, float xRot) {
-        // Render the layer here.
-We have stored the entity model in a field, you probably want to use it in some way.
+        // Submit the features for the layer here.
+We have stored the entity model in a field, you probably want to use it in some way. collector
+            .order(1) // We submit the feature on a later iteration so it renders on top of the entity .submitModel(this.model, renderState, poseStack, ...);
     }
 }
 ```